RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/account-management.md

 |  **Cluster Viewer** | Allowed to view Cluster and DB configuration/metrics. | Can view all info about Cluster, nodes and databases.<br/><br/>Can view logs<br/><br/>Cannot view cluster settings outside of changing own password |
 |  **DB Member** | Allowed to view and edit DB configuration.
 All Node/Cluster information and settings are unavailable | Can create databases<br/><br/>Can view db metrics<br/><br/>Can edit database configurations<br/><br/>Can clear slowlog<br/><br/>Can view logs<br/><br/>Cannot view info about nodes and cluster<br/><br/>Cannot view cluster settings outside of changing own password |
 |  **Cluster Member** | Allowed to view Node/DB information and edit DB configurations | Can view info about nodes and cluster<br/><br/>Can create databases<br/><br/>Can view db metrics<br/><br/>Can edit database configurations<br/><br/>Can clear slowlog<br/><br/>Can view logs<br/><br/>Cannot view cluster settings outside of changing own password |

-All roles apply to both the UI and API levels.

-You can assign users with these roles through Settings -\> team page in the UI or through the users API.

 ## Adding a User